OFFICE OF SCIENCE OUTREACH

 Fructose-1-phosphate cannot be processed the same way as fructose-6-phosphate.
 Instead, it follows a somewhat different metabolic path.
 Eventually, it is converted into one of the intermediates in the normal metabolic pathway, and can be properly run through mitochondria after that.

 BUT, this bypasses the enzyme that is subject to feedback regulation.
 Therefore, while glucose is readily stored as glycogen, fructose is not.
-Fructose is processed into "compound A," but since the cells' ATP pool is saturated, the only available fate for this compound is to be assembled into fat.
+Fructose is processed into "compound P" (pyrvate), but since the cells' ATP pool is saturated, it cannot easily be processed my normal mitochondrial metabolism.
+What happens to it?

-In short, a diet rich in fructose is nutritionally equivalent to a high-fat diet.
+A diet rich in fructose also leads to "fatty liver."
+Apparently, a high-fructose diet is nutritionally equivalent to a high-fat diet.

 ← The Trends Molecular Biology Consequences of a High-Fructose Diet →